RustamSubkhankulov/HashTable/README.md

 Size of hash table were fixed during tests and it was equal 4096

+By the size of lists in hash table we can get information how frequently hash collisions are happening

 Data, used for making plots are here: [/text_files/res.txt](https://github.com/RustamSubkhankulov/HashTable/blob/master/text_files/res.txt "data")

 <h3> List of compared functions: </h3>